 Farther to the east, where a gap had opened up in the middle of Kershaw's brigade, a newcomer, the 15th Alabama, showed up out of nowhere.
 Having become separated from its own brigade somewhere back in Dyer Field, the 15th was already known for being a freelancing unit.
 Its men crowded in between Kershaw's South Carolina regiments and raced them up the hill.
 When they too were stopped in a ravine by overwhelming fire from above, instead of retreating, the Alabamians just found cover in the rocks and trees and kept up an ineffective counterfire on the ridge above them.
 The notable thing about this regiment was that it was the very one that had been repulsed by the famous bayonet charge of Chamberlain's 20th Maine on Little Round Top at Gettysburg.
 These were the survivors of that unfortunate defeat and now they found themselves in almost the same circumstance again, not three months later.
 One wonders if they thought God had given them a chance to vindicate themselves.
 Or, did they think, "Not again!"

-Finally, farther east, Kershaw's other brigade, that of Humphreys' (formerly Barksdale's, who had been killed at Gettysburg) had marched up to just beyond the edge of the woods bordering the south part of Snodgrass Field.
+Finally, farther east, Kershaw's other brigade, that of Humphreys' (formerly Barksdale's, who had been killed at Gettysburg) had marched out into the open field, up to just beyond the edge of the woods bordering the south part of Snodgrass Field.
 And stopped.
 There they stood for several minutes, not moving forward or backward.
 Humphreys saw the four guns of the 4th U.S. battery at the top of the hill, but at first no infantry.
 He was confused as to how to proceed.